knobs-dials/fritzbox-traffic/README.md

 # fritzbox-traffic

-Fetches upload and download statistics from a fritzbox, right now for munin.
+Fetches upload and download statistics from a fritzbox.

+Right now for munin.
+The munin plugin gives the mean and max of the last minute's data.

+Change the login info in helpers_fritz.py before running

 This is a scraping solution - we're actually fetching the data fritzbox uses for the graph.

-This munin plugin uses the maximum over a minute, which I personally care more to know about, but mean would be more representative.

-Change the login info in helpers_fritz.py before running

 # notes
 Yes, the auth is currently hardcoded in the library, and as a global.
 You only have one fritzbox, right?

 The login is a challenge-response thing.
 Details depend slightly on version.

 fritz_fetch() returns a dict like